0xtensho/0xtensho.github.io/_posts/2025-01-11-Sightless.md

 The password is bulldogs.
 This is getting quite long for an easy box, but hey we are almost done !
 I'll import it in `keepassxc`, making sure to use import file, because this is a .kdb file meaning it's using KeePass 1.X :
 ![keepass_import.png](/assets/img/sightless/keepass_import.png)
 The database only has one entry, Username : root Password : q6gnLTB74L132TMdFCpK However it doesn't work on ssh nor when I `su root`.
-And `id_rsa` file is attached, and I can save it !
+An `id_rsa` file is attached, and I can save it !
 ![keepass_attachment.png](/assets/img/sightless/keepass_attachment.png)
 ```terminal
 ┌──(samsam㉿pika-pika)-[~/htb/sightless]